by-Victor/by-Victor/README.md

 # Hi there 👋 I'm Victor - junior analysis specialist

+📚 - completed training as a data analyst at Yandex Practicum 💻 -

 <!--
 **by-Victor/by-Victor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.